mirobotech/BEAPER-Pico/VL53L4CD/README.md

 | `i2c` | An initialised `machine.I2C` instance |
 | `address` | 7-bit I2C address (default `0x29`) |

-The constructor boots the sensor, writes the default configuration, runs VHV calibration, and sets a 50 ms timing budget in continuous mode.
+The constructor initializes the sensor, writes the default configuration, runs VHV calibration, and sets a 50 ms timing budget in continuous mode.
 A `VL53L4CDError` is raised if the sensor does not respond within 1 second.

 ---